-Kris Solem rapping off The Cobra, El Comandante, El Coporale and Tehipite Dome behind.
+Kristian Solem rapping off The Cobra; El Comandante, El Coporale and Tehipite Dome behind.

 Climbing was first recorded in The Gorge of Despair in 1951, when Dave Hammack and Anton Nelson visited the area and bagged the first routes on The Silver Turret, and the Crystal, Cobra, El Commandante and El Corporale Turrets.
 These early explorers must have had a grand adventure being the first to visit these airy and remote summits.
 The next year Dave Hammack returned with Jules Eichorn, Bob Smith and Clinton Kelley.
 On this trip they recorded the first ascent of Frustration Turret.
 In 1955 Fascination Point fell to Kim Malville, Fred Martin and Robert Tambling.
 Also in 1955, Dave Hammack and Anton Nelson returned to climb The Fang.

 In 1972 Mike Cohen and Mort Hempel climbed the North Buttress of the Silver Turret at III, 5.8, A1, by far the longest and hardest route in the area at that time.
 Also in 1972, George Sessions, Mort Hempel and Steve Roper did a new route on El Commandante.